jasontthai/jasonthai.me/about.md

 ![Yuna](/assets/img/yuna-chan.jpg){:style="width:100%; border-radius: 8px; margin: 20px 0;"}
 *Our adorable companion, Yuna.*

 When I'm not behind a screen, you'll likely find me outdoors.
-We love going on long walks, hiking through local trails, and exploring the city on our bikes.
+We love going on long walks, hiking through local trails, and exploring the city on foot.

 ---